FlorianGraef/adv-lane-lines-vehicle-detection/README.md

 The generator was necessary as the entire dataset is too large to be processed at once and provides batches of 16 images at once.
 As subsequent frames in order would be too similar and would lead to a very biased model are the images chosen at random from the dataset.

 ![alt_text][image3]
-*Vehice mask generated from bounding box data*
+*Figure 11: Vehice mask generated from bounding box data*

 ### The U-Net Model ###
 Semantic segmentation competitions often evaluate models on Intersection over Union (IoU) which describes the intersection of the prediction and the ground truth devided by the union of both.